andrasq/node-qprintf/Readme.md

 ## Conversions

-qprintf supports the following conversions:
+Traditional conversions:

 - `%s` - interpolate a string into the output
+- `%c` - the character (1-char string) represented by the given unicode code point

 - `%d` - a decimal number.
 Unlike traditional `printf`, this conversion behaves like `util.format` and prints floats as floats.
 Use `%i` to truncate to integer.
-- `%f` - a floating-point value
 - `%i` - a decimal integer.
 The integer conversions truncate the value toward zero (like php).
 - `%x` - a hexadecimal integer printed lowercase [0-9a-f]
 - `%X` - a hex integer printed using uppercase [0-9A-F]
 - `%o` - an octal integer
+- `%u` - an unsigned integer.
+The native JavaScript number is converted to a 32-bit two's-complement unsigned integer with `>>>` and printed as %i.

-- `%b` - a binary integer
+- `%f` - a floating-point value "1.23"
-- `%c` - the character represented by the given unicode code point
-- `%%` - the `%` escape character itself
-- `%A` - an array formatted with util.inspect
-- `%O` - an object formatted with util.inspect to depth: 6
 - `%e` - a number in exponential notation, eg "1.23e+02"
 - `%E` - like %e but printed with a capital E, "1.23E+02"
 - `%g` - a number in either %f or %e notation, depending on its size
 - `%G` - like %g but in %f or %E notation

-The %f, %e, %E, %g and %G floating-point conversions do not remove trailing zeros after the decimal point.
+- `%%` - the `%` escape character itself

+Qprintf additional conversions:

+- `%b` - a binary integer, eg 13 => "1011"
+- `%A` - an array formatted with `util.inspect`
+- `%O` - an object formatted with `util.inspect` to `depth:6`

 Printf supports basic conversion flags for field width control.
 The conversion specifier is constructed as (values in [ ] square brackets are optional)